World's #1 finishing resource since 1989

 To whom this letter may concern,

 I have been starting a new business.
 It consists of rusting Rod iron.
 It has taken a great start but I have a question.
-I use Muriatic Acid [linked by editor to product info at Amazon] mixed with water in order for me to get the product rusted.
+I use Muriatic Acid [affil. link to info/product on Amazon] mixed with water in order for me to get the product rusted.
 I use 26 oz. to 15 Gallons of water.
 Will this cause any environmental harm to the city sewage system?
 And if so what can I do to correct the problem?

 Please give me some suggestions and if you do have a different and safer way to rust rod Iron, please let me know.
 Thank you....Robert D.